FOSScope/Toolkit/docs/dev/design/repo-rule.md

 So, for the rule definition, it has to be well written to:

 1. Define available types of articles to contribute to.
-2. Define the available action to make in every step of contribution.
-3. How git conventions (i.e. commit message rules, branch naming rules, etc.) applies in different steps.
+2. How git conventions (i.e. commit message rules, branch naming rules, etc.) applies in different steps.

 Here's how the exact rule file is defined.